Skip to content

 Action 3: Define a narrow niche

-Could you define a narrow niche within your broader market and create a marketing campaign that speaks exclusively to that niche?
+Could you define a narrow niche within your broader market and create a marketing campaign that speaks exclusively to it?
 Why compete when you can make it?

 Action 4: Create a new category